Scaffolded Language Models with Language Supervision for Mixed-Autonomy: A Survey: Introduction

 \section{Introduction}

 Scaffolded language models embed language models (LMs) in a framework that extends their ability beyond traditional NLP tasks to perform open-ended digital automation tasks.
 Notably, they mark the beginning of a new type of programs for digital automation \cite{openai_charter}.
-It uses language to interface with humans, digital systems, and developer-defined code.
-This opens up the opportunity for mixed autonomy where humans and AI share control and decision-making responsibilities to achieve a common goal \cite{openhands, mixedautonomy}.
+It uses language as the interface between humans and digital systems.
+This opens up the opportunity for mixed autonomy where humans and AI share control and decision-making responsibilities for digital tasks \cite{openhands, mixedautonomy}.

-We define a scaffolded LM as a \textbf{structure that integrates the LM into a multi-step process with tools}.
-Specifically, the post-training interface of LM enables the developer to specify the system behavior in natural language \cite{grattafiori2024llama3herdmodels}.
-The developer specifies available tools, and the LM executes them by generating the function calls and input arguments.
-Tools \cite{wang2024what} typically correspond to digital systems or developer-defined code.
-The scaffold \cite{wu2023autogen, Liu_LlamaIndex_2022, LangChainStudio, dspy} refers to a surrounding structured code that manages control flow (multi-step process), maintains state (prompt to LM), and executes tools based on responses of the LM.
-Thus, the resulting scaffolded LM can be viewed as a semi-parametric model, where the LM is the parametric component.
-In particular, the scaffold enables an interpretable and efficient way to modify the behavior of the `program'.
-For instance, we can add new or modify tools corresponding to APIs to interact with the digital world, developer-defined code to perform computations, or even other entities such as the human or another (scaffolded) LM.
-As well as creating detailed prompts with intricate constraints for the LM.
-The design and optimization of scaffolded LMs requires significant trial and error by expert developers.
+{Following the terminology from OpenAI \cite{openai2024mlebench}, we define a scaffolded LM as a \emph{structure that integrates the LM into a multi-step process with tools}.
+Specifically, the post-training interface of the LM enables the developer to specify the system behavior in natural language. } The developer specifies available tools, and the LM executes them by generating the function calls and input arguments. {Tools \cite{openai_function_calling} correspond to external capabilities the model can invoke (see the glossary in Fig. \ref{fig:glossary}).
+The scaffold refers to a surrounding structured code that manages control flow (multi-step process), maintains state (chat history), and executes tools based on responses of the LM.
+Thus, the resulting scaffolded LM can be viewed as a semi-parametric model, where the LM is the parametric component and non-parametric components correspond to tools and prompts. } In particular, non-parametric components enables an interpretable and efficient way to modify the behavior of the `program'.
+For instance, we can add new or modify tools corresponding to APIs to interact with the digital world, developer-defined code to perform computations, or even other entities such as the human or another (scaffolded) LM \cite{wang2024what}.
+As well as creating detailed prompts with intricate constraints.
+The optimization of scaffolded LMs requires significant trial and error by expert developers.
 This involves identifying the LM’s failure modes by running the scaffolded LM on examples of user queries and then addressing them one by one by refining the system prompt, input template, available tools, or the scaffold's code itself.